advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuth-ClientID.md

 You are providing an incorrect **client_id** when redirecting to AAD or when calling **signInManager.signIn**.
 You provide a **client_id** in two places when using AAD auth to sign into the Skype Web SDK:

 1. When initially redirecting to the AAD sign in page, you probably use similar code to navigate to the URL of the sign in page.
-If you are using a default client id from the samples or another invalid ID, you will see this error.
-Instead, using your own **client_id** here.
+If you are using a default **client_id** from the samples or another invalid ID, you will see this error.

 ``` js
 var href = 'https://login.microsoftonline.com/common/oauth2/authorize?response_type=token&client_id=';